The Citadel: History

 In 1922, the school moved from its original location on Marion Square in downtown Charleston to a new campus on the banks of the Ashley River on the northwest side of the city.
 The Citadel has grown steadily from an enrollment of 460 to its present 3,500.
 During World War II, The Citadel had the highest percentage of any American college student body serving in the military and all but 346 of its living graduates were members of the armed forces.
 Alumni served as members of the Flying Tigers and Doolittle Raiders; 280 died in the service of their country.
 The first black cadet enrolled in 1966.
+The first woman to graduate from The Citadel, Maxine Hudson, received her degree from the graduate program in 1969.
+Maxine was a distinguished and beloved teacher in Charleston for over 50 years.

-The first woman admitted was Shannon Faulkner after a two-and-a-half-year court battle.
-She matriculated into The Citadel in 1995 with an otherwise all-male corps of cadets on August 15, 1995, but soon withdrew after she and her family received dozens of death threats and her parents' home was vandalized.
-In 2018, The Citadel appointed the first female, Sarah Zorn, to lead the entire South Carolina Corps of Cadets as Regimental Commander.
+In 1971 the first Native American (Oglala and Comanche) graduated.
+The first woman admitted to the Corps of Cadets program was Shannon Faulkner after a two-and-a-half-year court battle.
+She matriculated into The Citadel in 1995 with an otherwise all-male corps of cadets on August 15, 1995, but soon withdrew after she said she and her family received dozens of death threats and her parents' home was vandalized.
+In 1999, Nancy Mace, daughter of the Citadel's Commandant of Cadets, became the first woman to graduate from the Corps of Cadets program, receiving a degree in business administration.
+In 2018, The Citadel appointed Sarah Zorn the first woman to lead the South Carolina Corps of Cadets as Regimental Commander.

 A graduate program was started in 1968.
 A major capital improvement campaign started in 1989 saw the replacement or extensive renovation of a majority of the buildings on campus, academic offerings have been continuously expanded to offer in demand courses and degrees in fields such as Mechanical Engineering, Computer Science, Cybersecurity, Criminal Justice and Nursing.
 Citadel cadets and alumni have served in every United States military action from the Mexican War to the current Global War on Terrorism.